 The Sensor Score tracks desktop SERPs (and all mobile, excluding China), but also has the ability to measure mobile or tablet results as a “Personal Score” if you set up mobile or tablet targeting with a Position Tracking campaign.

-Position Tracking is a tool found in our Projects section that allows users to track the daily SERP positions of a custom set of keywords.
+Position Tracking is found in our Projects section that allows users to track the daily SERP positions of a custom set of keywords.
 Campaigns can be configured to track results in different locations (down to the city level) as well as different devices (mobile, tablet, or desktop).

 To set up your personal score you’ll need to navigate to that tab located directly to the right of the Overview section.
 Once you’re in the Personal Score tab, find your Projects on the left-hand side and select “Set Up” for your intended project.
 It will take a few moments but your personal scores will then be ready to review in this tab.

 In the “Deviations” tab, you can look for specific days where volatility was out of the ordinary.
 The graph measures each day’s deviation compared to the monthly average so you can tell which days in the past month saw the most or least amount of change.
 It can also help you understand which industries were most impacted by an update.

 To hone in on a specific industry, you can select the category from the left menu and the graph will show that category’s daily deviation from its average.